Christopher Morel Player Props: Cubs vs. Cardinals

-On Thursday, Christopher Morel (.257 slugging percentage in past 10 games, with zero homers) and the Chicago Cubs face the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
-First pitch is at 8:05 PM ET.
+Christopher Morel -- with a slugging percentage of .235 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs versus the St. Louis Cardinals, with Jack Flaherty on the mound, on July 21 at 2:20 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Nationals.
+He had a hitless showing in his most recent game (0-for-3 with an RBI) against the Cardinals.

 Christopher Morel Game Info & Props vs. the Cardinals